tilemill-project/tilemill/_posts/docs/guides/0203-01-01-working-with-terrain-data.md

 ## Combining the final result in TileMill

-To combine these geotiffs in TileMill, we'll make use of the 'multiply' image blending mode.
+To combine these geotiffs in TileMill, we'll make use of the 'multiply' image blending mode using the `raster-comp-op` property, which stands for "compositing operation".
 Assuming you have added your three geotiffs as layers with appropriate IDs, the following style will work.
 You can adjust the opacity of the hillshade and slope layers to tweak the style.

     #color-relief,
     #slope-shade,
     #hill-shade {
         raster-scaling: bilinear;
+        // note: in TileMill 0.9.x and earlier this is called raster-mode
-        raster-mode: multiply;
+        raster-comp-op: multiply;
     }

     #hill-shade { raster-opacity: 0.6; }